Frequently Asked Questions

 Q: What happens to the First Nation revenues collected by IOGC?

 100 % of moneys collected by IOGC on behalf of First Nations are deposited into regional Trust Fund Accounts administered by Aboriginal Affairs and Northern Development Canada (AANDC).
-These are either capital monies (royalty and bonus), or revenue monies (rents and access fees) and the monies are deposited into their capital or revenue accounts accordingly.
+These are either capital moneys (royalty and bonus), or revenue moneys (rents and access fees) and the moneys are deposited into their capital or revenue accounts accordingly.
 Moneys are accessed by Band Council Resolution.

 There are certain administration fees charged by IOGC for processing applications from companies.
 These amounts of revenue are sent to the Receiver General for Canada.